 Hi everyone!
 My name is Samuel, and I’m a photographer based in Singapore.
 I first started photography as a way of expressing my emotions, and somehow stumbled into photographing relationships and the celebrations that they throw to celebrate their love and commitment.
 Most of the people I photograph are comfortable with who they are, and hence I tend to photograph weddings that are small, intimate, and a tad unconventional with loads of fun.

-I’m normally inspired by light, symmetry and balance, and I tend to be easily moved with genuine emotions.
+I’m normally inspired by light, symmetry and balance (see guide), and I tend to be easily moved with genuine emotions.
 What I try to do is combine all these factors and create images that are visually stimulating, with emotions as the core of the photograph.

 I’m not a very technical person and part of my joy comes from being able to create good images with gear that isn’t the most advanced and has probably been disregarded by others.
 In a way, it trains me to be a better photographer and to really understand my cameras instead of just relying on the latest technology.
 I feel that there are many means to an end, and the photograph is the most important thing to me, not the gear.
 Because of this, I’ve been using the same camera and lenses since I first started seven years ago.